uozuAho/postgres_cdc_demo/readme.md

 # Postgres change data capture (CDC) using Kinesis

+A demonstration of CDC usage - maintaining an up-to-date materialized view of a document-oriented database.
+Uses postgres, wal2json, nodejs & kinesis.

+Work in progress!

-Change data capture (CDC) is a way to extract data changes from a data system in a streaming fashion.
-In this case, the data system is postgres.
-The changes will be placed onto a kinesis stream, and processed by a derived data system - in this case, another postgres database that maintains a materialized view of data in the first database.
+Change data capture (CDC) is a way to extract data changes from a system of record in a streaming fashion.
+In this case, the system of record is postgres, with a table that stores records in json document format.
+The changes will be placed onto a kinesis stream, and processed by a derived data system - in this case, another postgres database that maintains a materialized, tabular view of the data in the system of record.

 # todo
 - publish replication logs to kinesis
 - error handling/monitoring
   - a replication slot stores all messages not read by a client.
 Create monitoring to show the size of the slot 'outbox'

 # Quick start